Have you ever wondered what kind of nutrition questions people ask Google?

 Your immune system can't function at its best without the basic essential nutrients you need every day.

-A diet rich in fresh fruits, vegetables and whole foods provides your body with the powerful antioxidants that are needed for healthy immunity.
-They provide your body with Vitamins A, E and C which have all been linked to a range of health-promoting and disease fighting activities.
+A diet rich in fruits, vegetables and whole foods provides your body with the powerful antioxidants that are needed for healthy immunity.
+They provide your body with Vitamin C, Vitamin E, and beta-carotene which can be converted into Vitamins A. These have all been linked to a range of health-promoting and disease fighting activities.

-Vitamin A rich foods include sweet potatoes, carrots, spinach and other dark leafy greens.
+Foods that provide beta-carotene which converts into Vitamin A include sweet potatoes, carrots, spinach and other dark leafy greens.

 Vitamin C rich foods include citrus fruits, bell peppers, tomatoes, broccoli and strawberries.